shhivv/pyston/index.md

 	- Returns a Output object

 - **get_aliases()**
-	- Used to execute code through the Piston API
+	- Used to fetch the runtimes supported by the Piston API
 	- Parameters
 		- `language : str`

 	- Returns a dict

 - **get_latest_version()**
-	- Used to execute code through the Piston API
+	- Used to fetch the latest version of a language supported by the Piston API
 	- Parameters
 		- `language : str`

 	- Returns a int

 - **get_language_info()**
-	- Used to execute code through the Piston API
+	- Used to fetch the latest version and the aliases of a languages supported by the Piston API
 	- Parameters
 		- `language : str`

-	- Returns a int
+	- Returns a dict

 - **languages**

-	- Must be awaited
 	- Property method
-	- Used to execute code through the Piston API
+	- Returns the languages supported by the Piston API
 	- Returns a list
+	- Must be awaited

 - **endpoints**

 	- Property method
-	- Used to execute code through the Piston API
+	- Returns the endpoints supported by the Piston API
 	- Returns a tuple

 - **base_url**

 	- Property method
-	- Used to execute code through the Piston API
+	- Returns the base url of the API
 	- Returns a str

 ## Output

-An output oject is returned when a code is exectued
+An output object is returned when a code is exectued

 - Attributes
 	- language